threefoldtech/info_grid/src/TF_Farmer_Guide/TF_Complete_Farmer_Guide/farmer_guide.md

 * Download the zip file containing your new bootstrap image.
 * When you unzip the file, you’ll see a file named `BOOTX64.EFI` within the `BOOT/EFI` directory.
-  * Simply copy this file onto the USB stick within the same directories that exist there, to overwrite the existing `BOOTX64.EFI` file.
+  * Simply copy this file onto the USB key within the same directories that exist there, to overwrite the existing `BOOTX64.EFI` file.
-* Insert the USB drive in the 3Node and boot it again.
+* Insert the USB key in the 3Node and boot it again.

 Your 3Node has now a bootstrap image for certified 3Node.